FESTIVAL: AUGUST 14-16, 2020 MUSIC CAMP: AUGUST 10-14, 2020

 What is included in my Camp Package?

 We feel that gathering together for at least one daily meal really helps camp participants get to know one another.
 Therefore, we’ve packaged our rates to include meal plans.
 You may choose packaged pricing that includes either *Lunches Only or *Full Meals.
-All registrant packages include our Monday night BBQ, instrument or vocal instruction, full access to programming, daily snack breaks, onsite camping space and a pass to the Northern Lights Bluegrass and Old Tyme Music Festival Aug 18-20th
+All registrant packages include our Monday night BBQ, instrument or vocal instruction, full access to programming, daily snack breaks and onsite camping space.

 *Lunches Only Plan – includes Monday Night BBQ, Lunches Tuesday to Thursday, Friday Brunch and all snacks.